modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 Creating groups of contacts
 ---------------------------

+* NOTE - Creation of contact groups is not supported in the admin console at this time.

 If you have a number of fixed contacts and need to categorize them you can place them into groups.
 Creating contact groups involves the following steps: